sdthornton/css-style-guide/README.md

     .foo-bar-baz {}
     ```

-  + Add a semi-colon and a return after multiple declarations
+  + Add a semi-colon after each declaration and a return after multiple declarations

     ```scss
     // Bad